RakhithJK/OfficeDev-teams-toolkit-wiki/Using-existing-Azure-AD-app-in-TeamsFx-project.md

 1. When the client secret is added, press the copy button under the "Value" column to copy the **Client Secret**.

-# Create Access As User Scope for Azure AD app (Optional)
+# Create Access As User Scope for Microsoft Entra app (Optional)

-> You can skip this part if your M365 account has permission to update this Azure AD app.
+> You can skip this part if your M365 account has permission to update this Microsoft Entra app.
 We will create the scope for you.
 1. Go to app's "Expose an API" page, click "Add" button to add a new Application ID URI:
-   - If your project is tab app, fill in `api://<your-tab-domain>/<aad-app-client-id>`
+   - If your project is tab app, fill in `api://<your-tab-domain>/<Microsoft-Entra-app-client-id>`
    - If your project is bot or message extension app, fill in `api://botid-<your-bot-id>`
    - If your project contains both tab and bot / message extension, fill in `api://<your-tab-domain>/botid-<your-bot-id>`